rikkimax/twp-d/manuscript/content/variables/arrays.md

 | 2         | 3       |
 | 3         | 8       |

 There is a new operator for arrays, tilde(~).
 It's job is to concatenate two arrays together (join).
 It works within expressions as well for assignment.
-Squere brackets are also reused, to index an item within an array.
+Square brackets are also reused, to index an item within an array.

 Notable information about arrays is that they have a length.
-In D atleast this can be assigned to.
-For the purpose of preallocating memory or to release a block of it at once if need be.
+In D at least this can be assigned to.
+For the purpose of pre-allocation memory or to release a block of it at once if need be.
 By this it also extend it.

 {pagebreak}
 So the following code: